 Vertebrate owner Jon Barton climbing The Art of Japan at Curbar Edge in the Peak District.
 Photo: John Coefield.

-Based in Sheffield, on the doorstep of the Peak District, we’re blessed with access to world-class mountain biking and climbing and this provides the ongoing inspiration for our ever-expanding range of books.
+Based in Sheffield, on the doorstep of the Peak District, we’re blessed with access to world-class hillwalking, running, mountain biking and climbing and this provides the ongoing inspiration for our ever-expanding range of books.

 We released our first title, Dark Peak Mountain Biking: True Grit Trails, in 2004 to critical acclaim.
 Bikemagic.com called it ‘a very high-quality volume and certainly far and away the best Peak guide we’ve come across’, and Singletrack was also impressed: ‘One of the best guides to the Peak District we have come across.’
 It’s been reprinted, reissued as an all-new edition and continues to inspire riders visiting the Peak.

 But we don’t just publish mountain biking guidebooks.
 We’ve developed a range of hillwalking guidebooks to England and Wales, with more on the way, and we also have a number of popular cycling guidebooks.
-Being local climbers, we also have a couple of local climbing guidebooks on our list, including the guide to Peak District Bouldering.
-There’s more to come in 2017 and 2018 too, including Lake District Bouldering.
+Being local climbers, we also have a couple of local climbing guidebooks on our list, including the guides to Peak District Bouldering. and Lake District Bouldering.

 In January 2009 we published our first narrative title, the autobiography of British rock climbing legend Jerry Moffatt, cowritten with Irish writer Niall Grimes.
 Critically acclaimed, Revelations has proven to be a great success and scooped the Grand Prize at the 2009 Banff Mountain Book Festival – one of the biggest prizes in publishing in the outdoor, adventure, and environment genres.
 With the hardback edition sold through, the book is now available in trade paperback and has been reprinted a few times.